fabceolin/hollowgraph/README.md

-# SoloLGraph
+# Hollowgraph

-SololGraph is a lightweight, single-thread-agent state graph library inspired by LangGraph.
-It focuses on simplicity and ease of use for scenarios where complex multi-thread systems are not required.
+Hollowgraph is a lightweight, single-app state graph library inspired by LangGraph.
+It focuses on simplicity for use with local standalone AI agents, providing an easy-to-use framework for building state-driven workflows without the need for complex systems.

 ## Features